-SamTrans requires passengers to wear a face covering when riding or waiting for the bus, in accordance with San Mateo County’s latest Public Health Order.
+SamTrans requires passengers to wear a face covering when riding or waiting for the bus, in accordance with public health guidance.
+SamTrans operators will provide a complimentary face covering for passengers without.

 Please check timetables for current information or call Customer Service: 1-800-660-4287 (7am to 7pm, weekdays; 8am to 5pm weekends).

 The Customer Service window (1250 San Carlos Ave, San Carlos) is open from 8:30 am to 5:00 pm, Monday - Friday.
-Visit Clippper Card to set up autoload or buy SamTrans tickets by mail on our website.
+Visit Clipper Card to set up autoload.

 SamTrans Reduces Service in Response to Pandemic, Face Coverings Now Required Onboard